 Location: Detroit Lake State Recreation Area

-Services: Flush toilets, drinking water, garbage service, fishing docks, boat ramps, picnic sites, playgrounds, visitor center
+Services: Flush toilets, drinking water, garbage service, fishing docks, boat ramps, picnic sites, playgrounds, and visitor center

-Activities: Swimming, watersports, hiking, biking, fishing, boating, scenic viewpoint
+Activities: Swimming, watersports, hiking, biking, fishing, and boating

 Distance from the parking: Short